 We already have a buyer’s guide that covers a similar topic.
-However, while that piece covered a large number of running shoes, we felt that the major running brands deserve separate affordable shoe guides.
+However, while that piece contained a comprehensive collection of running shoes, we felt that the major running brands deserve separate affordable shoe guides.

-Being the $40 Billion the brand it is, every major release from Nike is backed with a mega-marketing budget and loud organic outreach.
+Being the $40 billion brand it is, every major release from Nike is backed with a mega-marketing budget and loud organic outreach.
 But that’s only true for their premium products featuring the latest and greatest.

 Nike’s basic shoe collection had always been backed by a couple of strong performers.
 If you turn the clock a decade back, models like the Dart and Downshifter had a great run and offered great value for money.
 If we recall correctly, those shoes were priced at $50 or so.

 You won’t find $50 running shoes anymore – not within Nike’s playbook at least.
-But there are plenty of options within a retail price-band of $60-$90 – and that’s more true for 2019 than ever before.
+But there are plenty of options within a retail price-band of $60-$90 – and that’s more true for 2020 than ever before.
+The Nike Downshifter still exists, but it now retails at $60.

 Nike used to have a sparse affordable product line-up in the past, but that’s no longer the case.
 With competition heating up in the higher price segments, the so-called budget models are getting hand-me-down tech from their well-marketed cousins.

-For example, the new Nike Winflo gets not one, but two Zoom Air bags.
-Flywire cord based lacing is now standard fare on the Quest 2 and the Run Swift.
-The midsole geometry of the once-popular Nike Free line has trickled down to models such as the Flex RN.
+For example, the Nike Winflo 7 has not one, but two Zoom Air bags.
+The midsole geometry of the once-popular Nike Free line has trickled down to models such as the Flex Experience.
+Lunarlon gets a new lease of life on the Renew Run.

 If we list all the shoes on this guide without context, it would be a jumbled mess.
-A better way of doing is an approximate categorization of shoe models, so that’s exactly what we have done here.
-The following list isn’t arranged in any order of preference.
+A better way of doing this is an approximate categorization of shoe models, so that’s exactly what we have done here.

 Category 1: Regular neutral trainers

-You don’t get a fancy cushioning or upper tech at this price, but the shoe gets the basics right.
+You don’t get a fancy cushioning or upper tech at this price, but the shoe gets the basics down pat.
 A single-density EVA midsole over a segmented rubber outsole delivers above-average levels of ride comfort and transition.

 3) Nike Revolution 5

 Design aesthetics from the Vaporfly and Epic React are trickling down to other parts of Nike’s assortment.
-The $65 Nike Revolution 5 is a completely redesigned budget running shoe that adopts the React silhouette.
+The $65 Nike Revolution 5 is a completely redesigned budget running shoe that borrows visual cues from the React silhouette.

 Instead of a React midsole, the Revolution features a similar-looking EVA midsole along with the familiar rippled outsole geometry.
 You get decent levels of cushioning and grip from this set-up.
 While the Revolution isn’t lightweight as the React, its 10.65-ounce weight passes muster for a budget trainer.